-At December 31,
+At December 31, 31,

-2014 2013
+2015 2014

 In thousands

 Deferred tax assets:

-Deferred employee benefits \$ 75,026 \$ 53,108
+Deferred employee benefits \$ 83,390 \$ 75,026

-Inventories 10,332 13,797
+Inventories 9,410 10,332

-Tax loss and credit carryforwards 9,895 7,540
+Tax loss and credit carryforwards 19,529 9,895

-Long-term contracts 3,477 6,345

-Accrued liabilities and other items 11,627 11,295
+Accrued liabilities and other items 12,491 15,104

-Total deferred tax assets 110,357 92,085
+Total deferred tax assets 124,820 110,357

 Deferred tax liabilities:

-Property, plant and equipment (15,666) (17,741)
+Property, plant and equipment (17,178) (15,666)

-Intangibles (29,693) (28,798)
+Intangibles (42,717) (29,693)

-Other items (3,096) (4,382)
+Other items (2,195) (3,096)

-Total deferred tax liabilities (48,455) (50,921)
+Total deferred tax liabilities (62,090) (48,455)

-Net deferred tax assets before valuation allowance 61,902 41,164
+Net deferred tax assets before valuation allowance 62,730 61,902

-Valuation allowance (4,694) (4,657)
+Valuation allowance (11,122) (4,694)

-Net deferred tax assets after valuation allowance \$ 57,208 \$ 36,507
+Net deferred tax assets after valuation allowance \$ 51,608 \$ 57,208

-There was no material net change in the valuation allowance from December 31, 2013, to December 31, 2014, with the balance being \$4.7 million at each date.
+The Company adopted FASB Accounting Standards Update 2015-17, Balance Sheet Classification of Deferred Taxes, during the fourth quarter of the year ended December 31, 2015.
+The update simplifies the presentation of deferred taxes on the balance sheet by requiring that all deferred taxes be classified as noncurrent.
+The amounts shown for 2014 have not been adjusted.
+The \$6.4 million change in the valuation allowance from December 31, 2014, to December 31, 2015, primarily relates to tax attributes acquired with GRW, which the Company has determined cannot be said to be more likely than not to be realized, partially offset by the reversal of valuation allowances relating to certain state loss carryforwards, no longer deemed to be necessary due to changes in tax laws.
 Valuation allowances reduced the deferred tax asset attributable to state loss and credit carryforwards to an amount that, based upon all available information, is more likely than not to be realized.
-Reversal of the valuation allowance is contingent upon the recognition of future taxable income in the respective jurisdictions or changes in circumstances which cause the realization of the benefits of the carryforwards to become more likely than not.
+Reversal of the valuation allowance is contingent upon the recognition of future taxable income in the respective jurisdictions or changes in circumstances which cause the realization of the benefits of carryforwards to become more likely than not.

 A portion of the net deferred tax assets, \$2.7 million, is related to a capital loss recorded on the disposition of the Company's Distribution segment's Mexico operations.
-The realization of these benefits is dependent in part on future taxable capital gains and tax planning strategies designed to realize the benefit associated with the capital loss.
-All remaining U.S. foreign tax credit carryforwards have been fully utilized as of December 31, 2014.
-State carryforwards are in numerous jurisdictions with varying lives.
+The realization of these benefits is dependent in part on future taxable capital gains.